pixkk/Vampires/README.md

 ### General
 ```
 general:
-  seconds: - Countdown to the start of the game
+  seconds: (Countdown to the start of the game)
     min: 60 (with a minimum number of players)
     max: 15 (with a maximum number of players)
   requirements: